Demonstration of the length stability requirements for ALPS II with a high finesse 9.2m cavity: High finesse cavity characterization

 \section{High finesse cavity characterization}

-State-of-the-art optics with ultra low losses are required to construct a cavity with a finesse of 120,000 for the ALPS~II RC\cite{alpstdr}.
+State-of-the-art optics with ultra low losses are required to construct a cavity with a finesse of $\sim$120,000 for the ALPS~II RC~\cite{alpstdr}.
 These types of cavities must be set up in vacuum to avoid any kind of dust particles contaminating the mirror surfaces and avoid scattering of the intra-cavity light.
-Hence, for this measurement we set up the ALPS~IIa RC in vacuum and environmental conditions similar to the one that we anticipate for the ALPS~IIc experiment.

-The cavity storage time can be used to characterize the intra-cavity losses and finesse of the cavity\cite{cavloss}.
-Equation \ref{eq:st} gives the relation between storage time and finesse for high finesse cavities.

-In this equation $\cal{F}$ is the finesse and $f_{\text{FSR}}$ represents the FSR.
-The cavity gain factor $g^2$ is defined by the following equation.

-This contains the input and output mirror power reflectivites $R_{\text{in}}$ and $R_{\text{out}}$ as well as the roundtrip power losses $L$.

-For a cavity storage time measurement the power injected to the cavity is set to 10\,mW.
-The cavity storage time is determined by measuring the exponential decay of the transmitted power once the input light has been blocked.
-To do this a laser was stabilized to the cavity by feeding back to its frequency and then the laser shutter was suddenly closed.
-The power in transmission was then measured and the following function was fit to the data\cite{cavloss}:
+Once the laser is frequency locked to the cavity the input light is blocked by suddenly closing the laser shutter.
+Then the exponential decay of the transmitted power is measured to determine the cavity storage time.
+The following function was fit to the data~\cite{cavloss}:

-In this equation $P_0$ is the initial power, $T_{\text{in}}$ and $T_{\text{out}}$ are the power reflectivities of the input and output mirror, respectively.
+In this equation $g^2$ is the cavity gain factor, $P_0$ is the initial power, $T_{\text{in}}$ and $T_{\text{out}}$ are the power reflectivities of the input and output mirror, respectively.

 Figure \ref{fig:storage} shows the result of one of the storage time measurements.
-An average of ten measurements yielded a storage time of 1.99$\pm$0.01\,ms. The fit considers datapoints when the power in the cavity dropped by a factor of two since it takes some time until the shutter has blocked the entire input beam.
-Applying equations (\ref{eq:st}) and (\ref{eq:cgain}) yield a finesse of 93,800$\pm$500 and the roundtrip losses are 39$\pm$1\,ppm.
-We believe that most of the losses are due to low spatial frequency surface roughness of the mirrors.
+An average of ten measurements yielded a storage time $\tau_{\text{storage}}$ of 1.99$\pm$0.01\,ms. The fit considers data points when the power in the cavity dropped by a factor of two since it takes some time until the shutter has blocked the entire input beam.
+Applying equations from reference~\cite{cavloss} yields a finesse of 101,300$\pm$500 and the roundtrip losses are 33$\pm$1\,ppm.
+This does not include the transmissivities of the mirrors.
+We believe that most of the losses are due to scattering caused by low spatial frequency surface roughness of the mirrors.
 While the result strongly depends on the beam spot position on the mirrors, the measurements were performed at a position that gave the longest storage time.